derjr96/ict1008_python_project/README.md

     - pip install osmnx
 5. You should be all set!

+### Installing OverPy
+In your pycharm terminal tab:
+- pip install overpy

 ## Project Details
 Implementing and plotting network
 - [X] **Walking**